 Democratic Republic of the Congo

-Besides the political contacts at national government level, there are also ties at federal state and local government level as well as a wide range of non-governmental contacts and partnerships, particularly through humanitarian and church-affiliated organisations.
+There are also lively contacts between the two countries at federal state and local government level as well as informal ties through humanitarian and church-affiliated organisations.

 - management of natural resources (environment/forestry and mineral raw materials)

-In higher education, Germany awards postgraduate scholarships and hosts research stays by Congolese scientists and academics.
+In higher education, Germany awards postgraduate scholarships and hosts research stays by scientists and academics from the Democratic Republic of the Congo.
 In Kinshasa, the German Academic Exchange Service (DAAD) funds a centre of excellence in microfinance (Centre Germano-congolaise de la Microfinance) that is jointly run by the Université Protestante au Congo and the Frankfurt School of Finance and Management.
 Other initiatives, like a scholarship programme supervised by the University of Würzburg, promote academic exchange between the two countries.

 Numerous private cooperation projects are an important element in bilateral cultural relations.
-Particular mention should be made here of the cooperation between the West German Radio Symphony Orchestra and the Orchestre Symphonique Kimbanguiste, the only symphony orchestra in sub-Saharan Africa.
-The two orchestras gave a joint concert in the capital Kinshasa in July 2013.
-The Federal Foreign Office supports this musical exchange.
-Bilateral funding programmes in the media and arts sectors and DAAD scholarship programmes are conducted on a case-to-case basis.
-The German Embassy regularly organises concerts and other cultural events.
-There is currently no Goethe Institute in Kinshasa.
+Particular mention should be made here of the cooperation between the West German Radio Symphony Orchestra and the Orchestre Symphonique Kimbanguiste, which is funded by the Federal Foreign Office.